By Lee Kane

 “On one level all our minds are connected,” said Venerable Zasep Tulku Rinpoche in his introductory remarks at a weekend retreat dedicated to Lojong Seven-point mind training.
 “We are the creators of our suffering.
 Everything depends on mind.”

 Lojong literally can translate as “mind training”— lo, mind; jong, training.
 Lojong is both thought provoking and thought-suspending, as the various meditations took participants from analytical meditation, through to Shunyata emptiness contemplation.

-Rinpoche began with the traditional “point one” in Lojong—a teaching on the importance of preliminary practices such as prostrations, taking refuge, Vajrasattva practice, mindfulness meditation, and Guru Yoga.
-He joked, “Doing 100,000 full-body-to-floor prostrations sounds difficult, but it’s very good yoga.
+The teachings began with the traditional “point one” in Lojong — a teaching on the importance of preliminary practices such as prostrations, taking refuge, Vajrasattva practice, mindfulness meditation, and Guru Yoga.
+Venerable Zasep Rinpoche joked, “Doing 100,000 full-body-to-floor prostrations sounds difficult, but it’s very good yoga.
 You will be very healthy after you finish!”
 And, of course, it is a remedy for pride and ego.

 Each of the seven retreat meditations helped lead to an understanding of the seven important points of Lojong.

 Lojong Mind Training